HOW TO FIND OUR SCHOOL

 Any activity that takes place outside school hours is viewed as an optional extra and will be charged for.
 Parents may decide whether or not their child takes part in this activity.

-This is provided at a cost of approximately £11.00 - £12.00 per term.
+This is provided at a cost of approximately £15 per term.
 No refunds are permitted unless a child leaves the school or is absent for a period of three consecutive weeks or more.
+However, all children under 5 are entitled to free school milk.

 COLLECTION OF MONIES